Codart-7/loop-project/src/celeryTask/README.md

 ### Sub-task algorithm
 The function `generateReport` takes in the storeID.
 It creates an instance of the `Report` class, calls all its methods (wich perform the necessary computations) and fills the result of these method calls into a dictionary.
 It then returns the complete dictionary which now has all the values required of a report.
 The sub-task takes this dictionary and saves the data into the database.

-### Current challenges
-In implementing the methods of the `Report` class, queries are made to the database.
-My current biggest challenge is transforming the data retrived from the database into usable format.

-For example, transforming the type `<class 'sqlalchemy.sql.sqltypes.TIME'>` received when you query the `store_hours` table into a `datetime` object so I can find the time differences.